tourstream/tstr-crs-adapter/FAQ.md

 Open your application in the IE - there a dialog will popup and you can allow ActiveX execution.

-#### I get the error "... automation server could not create object" What can I do?
+#### I get the error "... automation server can not create object" What can I do?

 See section above.